Shiing-Shen Chern: Visits to China and bridging East and West

 The Shanghai Communiqué was issued by the United States and the People's Republic of China on February 27, 1972.
 The relationship between these two nations started to normalize, and American citizens were allowed to visit China.
 In September 1972, Chern visited Beijing with his wife.
 During this period of time, Chern visited China 25 times, of which 14 were to his home province Zhejiang.

-He was admired and respected by Chinese leaders Mao Zedong, Deng Xiaoping, and Jiang Zemin.
+He was admired and respected by Chinese leaders Deng Xiaoping, and Jiang Zemin.
 Because of foreign prestigious scientific support, Chern was able to revive mathematical research in China, producing a generation of influential Chinese mathematicians.

 Chern founded the Nankai Institute for Mathematics (NKIM) at his alma mater Nankai in Tianjin.
 After his retirement he spent every summer in Houston, Texas where his daughter lived.
 He gave seminars at Rice University and the University of Houston and donated the proceeds to the mathematics department at Nankai.
 The institute was formally established in 1984 and fully opened on October 17, 1985.
 NKIM was renamed the Chern Institute of Mathematics in 2004 after Chern's death.
 He was treated as a rock star and cultural icon in China.
 Regarding his influence in China and help raising a generation of new mathematicians, ZALA films says:Several world-renowned figures, such as Gang Tian and Shing-Tung Yau, consider Chern the mentor who helped them study in western countries following the bleak years of the Cultural Revolution, when Chinese universities were closed and academic pursuits suppressed.
 By the time Chern started returning to China regularly during the 1980s, he had become a celebrity; every school child knew his name, and TV cameras documented his every move whenever he ventured forth from the institute he established at Nankai University.He has said that back then the main barrier to the growth of math in China was the low pay, which was important considering that after the cultural revolution many families were impoverished.
 But he has said that given China's size, it naturally has a large talent pool of budding mathematicians.

 Nobel Prize winner and former student CN Yang has saidChern and I and many others felt that we have the responsibility to try to create more understanding between the American people and the Chinese people, and... all of us shared the desire to promote more exchanges.